Configurations, Tessellations and Tone Networks: Cyclic Structure as a Basis for Musical Analysis

-Finally, one can ask, did Wagner himself make use of Tchaikovsky's version of the Tristan chord?
-Was Tchaikovsky aware of this?
-The reply is `yes' and `almost certainly'.
-Tchaikovsky's chord can be found in {\em Parsifal}, early in Act 3, at the passage where the horns mysteriously announce the return of Parsifal to the now desolate and languishing Kingdom of the Holy Grail dressed in black armour and carrying a spear.
-The Parsifal leitmotiv, which in the first act took the form of a simple fanfare involving a triplet figure leading from a $B_{\flat}M$ to a $E_{\flat}M$ has evolved into a fanfare on $B_{\flat}m^6$ leading to a devastating $D_{\flat}m^6$.
-It is this latter chord $D_{\flat}m^6$, which Wagner presents in the form $\{ E_{\natural}, B_{\flat}, D_{\flat}, A_{\flat}\}$, that is isomorphic to Tchaikovsky's $Bm^{6}$ in the form $\{D, G_{\sharp}, B, F_{\sharp}\}$.
+Did Wagner himself make use of Tchaikovsky's version of the Tristan chord?
+The reply is ``yes.''
+Tchaikovsky's chord can be found in {\em Parsifal}, early in Act 3, at the passage where the horns announce the return of Parsifal to the now languishing Kingdom of the Holy Grail, disguised in black armour and carrying the Sacred Spear.